 History of 35 USC 285

-Prior to 1946 amendment of Patent Act, the American rule for awarding of attorney’s fee to the prevailing party in patent litigation did not exist and was governed by Marx v.
+Prior to the 1946 amendment of the Patent Act, the American rule for awarding of attorney’s fee to the prevailing party in patent litigation did not exist and was governed by Marx v.
 General Revenue Corp., 568 U. S. 1946 that stated ‘[E]ach litigant pa[id] his own attorney’s fees, win or lose . . . .’
 The 1946 amendment of the Patent Act incorporated section 70 in the Act that added a discretionary fee-shifting provision.
 The provision stated that a court “may in its discretion award reasonable attorney’s fees to the prevailing party upon the entry of judgment in any patent case.”
-The courts viewed this provision not as a ‘penalty for failure to win a patent infringement suit’ but as appropriate ‘only in extra-ordinary circumstances.’
+The courts viewed this provision not as a ‘penalty for failure to win a patent infringement suit’ but as appropriate ‘only in extraordinary circumstances.’
 The majority use of this discretion was based on ‘unfairness or bad faith in the conduct of the losing party, or some other equitable consideration of similar force.’
 It was always difficult to enforce since it required adequate justification and establishing fraud practiced on the patent office or vexatious litigation.

 This continued until the US Federal Court decided Brooks Furniture Mfg., Inc. v.
 Dutailier Int’l, Inc., 393 F. 3d 1378 (2005), where the US Supreme Court took a more mechanical and rigid formulation which overruled earlier holistic and equitable approach.
-The court put forth following two conditions to be qualified for awarding fee to the prevailing party’s attorney’s fee:
+The court put forth the following two conditions to be qualified for awarding fee to the prevailing party’s attorney’s fee:

 1) The litigation is brought in subjective bad faith, and